farukarakaya/3.C/README.md

 Volunteers will be able to create their needs in a spesific way: We need "x" amount of notebooks in school "y". and it will be displayed on the map of Turkey.
 Moreover, if volunteers have things for a giveaway they will also be able to enter it to this system.

-Users will also be able to filter the needs depending on distance, topic etc.

-Group Members:
-Yağız Gani,
-Kanan Asadov,
-Ömer Faruk Karakaya,
-Mert Osman Dönmezyürek